rpog/nexmo-developer/_tutorials/client-sdk/get-started/in-app-voice/android.md

     };
 ```
 *** Note:
-Just as easy, you can start a call with customized logic, defined by your backend (by an NCCO [//TODO add link] just as easy, by choosing `NexmoCallHandler.SERVER` as the CallHandler.
+While `NexmoCallHandler.IN_APP` is create for simple calls, you can also start a call with customized logic, defined by your backend (by an NCCO [//TODO add link] just as easy, by choosing `NexmoCallHandler.SERVER` as the CallHandler.

 ```java
 NexmoCient.call(callees, NexmoCallHandler.SERVER, listener)